-PIRBRIGHT ART CLUB will be 25 years old in October 2024!
-All our activites have taken place at Lord Pirbright's Hall on Pirbright Green (GU24 0JE) since we opened in 1999.
-Some of our founder members are still with us, taking an active part in the club meetings, events and exhibitions.
+PIRBRIGHT ART CLUB was 25 years old in October 2024!
 Created by art tutor Maggie Read, as a way of continuing art sessions for her students during the long breaks between Adult Education terms, it has become a thriving and successful club.
+All our meetings have taken place at Lord Pirbright's Hall on Pirbright Green (GU24 0JE) since we opened.
+LPH is also the venue for our exhibions and we staged our special 25th Anniversary Annual Exhbition at the end of 2024 with a superb display of paintings by our members.
+A few of our founder members are still taking an active part in the club activities.
 We have a reputation for excellence for the quality and presentation of the work on show at our annual exhibitions.

 Welcome to our website - best viewed on a laptop or tablet!